hoon-ock/multi-view/README.md

 # Multimodal Graph and Language Learning for Adsorption Configuration in Catalysis
 [arXiv Preprint](https://arxiv.org/abs/2401.07408)

-## **Important Note**
+## 🚨 **Important Note** 🚨

+⚠️ **This repository is currently being updated** to fix issues and improve its organization and usability.

+📅 **Anticipated Update Timeline:** **Within December**.

-This repository is currently being updated to fix issues and improve its organization and usability.
-The anticipated timeline for completing this update is within **December**.
-We are also working to ensure the repository aligns with the publication of the associated paper.
+📝 We are also working to ensure the repository aligns with the publication of the associated paper.

-We appreciate your patience and understanding as we work to enhance the repository.
-Thank you for your support!
+💡 _We appreciate your patience and understanding as we enhance the repository.
+Thank you for your support!_

 ---